Rybec/ch552_libs/README.md

 At this point (the initial commit), the following have been tested and work:
 - WS2812
+- USB Serial bootloader triggering (open a serial connection at 1200 baud to trigger bootloader)

 The following have not been fully tested:
 - SPI